-- 1. Operation at data rates other than 10 megabits per second. - 2.
-Operation with media other than the specified coaxial cable. - 3.
-Simultaneous use of the channel by transmitters using signals not specified in this document. - 4.
-Protection against a malicious user or a malfunctioning Data Link Entity is not provided by the channel as specified.
-However, higher layers (above the Data Link) and/or physical security means may be employed to acheive this.
+- Operation at data rates other than 10 Mbps per second. - Operation with media other than the specified coaxial cable. - Simultaneous use of the channel by transmitters using signals not specified in this document.

+• Protection against a malicious user or a malfunctioning data link entity is not provided by the channel as specified.
+However, higher layers (above the data link) and/or physical security means may be employed to achieve this.